 Moreover, insurance companies and agents interviewed said there was no indication that the presence of a natural gas pipeline would hinder a buyer’s ability to acquire property insurance.
 They also said there was no indication that premiums paid for insurance policies would increase because of the presence of a natural gas pipeline.

-Industry Reports, INGAA, INGAA Foundation, pipeline reports
+Tags: Industry Reports, INGAA, INGAA Foundation, pipeline reports